 13. Framing effect: Drawing different conclusions based on the same information because it is presented differently.

-The CEO expresses the statistics in such a way (95% do not get lung cancer) to create the image that the health risks of smoking are not that bad.
-Saying that 1 in 20 smokers will get lung cancer (which is exactly the same thing) would sound much more alarming and therefore might convince more people to stop smoking.
+The CEO expresses the statistics in such a way (95% do not get lung cancer) to paint the picture that the health risks of smoking are not that bad.
+Saying that 1 in 20 smokers will get lung cancer (which is the same thing) would sound much more alarming and therefore might convince more people to stop smoking.

 14. Endowment effect: We accord more value to something simply because we own it.